 LABORATORY OF ANGIOGENESIS AND CANCER METABOLISM

-EXPLORING THE WONDERS OF BLOOD VESSELS AND CELLULAR METABOLISM
+EXPLORING THE WONDERS OF BLOOD VESSELS AND CANCER METABOLISM

 The laboratory, located in the Department of Biology at the University of Padua, strives to understand blood vessels biology and cancer progression.
 We combine genetic and metabolic approaches coupled to advance imaging techniques to address specific biological questions and develop new therapeutic approaches.
 Learn more about our team and areas of study below.

-The laboratory of Prof. Massimo Santoro offers a PhD position to study redox homeostasis and metabolism in cancer.
+The laboratory of Prof. Massimo Santoro offers several dynamic positions to study redox homeostasis and metabolism in cancer.
 Our team has recently identified novel metabolic pathways that are crucial for tumor survival and cancer progression (more information available upon request).
 Such studies offer unique opportunities for designing new therapeutic strategies against metastasis and cancer spreading.

 The candidate must be a highly motivated researcher in a relevant discipline as well as having some experience in genetic, molecular, and/or cellular biology methods.
 Excellent communication skills in spoken and written English are required.

 We offer a dynamic work environment in a stimulating scientific surrounding with a young,enthusiastic, motivated team along the opportunity to contribute to high-impact projects.